madhusudhan1234/employee/README.md

 About This Application
 ----------------------
 The main purpose of developing this application is that to understand database concept and how we can connect and working with database using MVC application.
-For this i am using Grails Framework, This application simply used for CRUD of employee records.
+For this i am using Grails Framework For the application development and Mysql Database For the Storage of data, This application simply used for CRUD of employee records.

 Database Design of This application